-The Mississippi Board of Education is made up of nine members.
+The Board is made up of nine members.
 Each member is appointed according to the rules in the Mississippi Constitution.
-The Board appoints the State Superintendent of Education, sets public education policy and oversees the Mississippi Department of Education.
+The Board appoints the State Superintendent of Education.

-Section 203 of the Mississippi Constitution was amended on July 1, 1984.
-It requires that the Mississippi Governor shall appoint one (1) member from Mississippi's Northern Supreme Court District, one (1) member from Mississippi's Central Supreme Court District, one (1) member from Mississippi's Southern Supreme Court District, one (1) member who is employed as a school administrator, and one (1) member who is employed as a public school teacher.
-Additionally, the Lieutenant Governor shall appoint two (2) members at-large, and the Speaker of the Mississippi House of Representatives shall appoint two (2) members at-large.
+Mississippi Constitution rules require that the Mississippi Governor appoint one member from Mississippi's Northern Supreme Court District, one member from Mississippi's Central Supreme Court District, one member from Mississippi's Southern Supreme Court District, one member who is employed as a school administrator, and one member who is employed as a public school teacher.
+Additionally, the Lieutenant Governor shall appoint two members at-large, and the Speaker of the Mississippi House of Representatives shall appoint two members at-large.

 Educational Priorities and Board Mission

-In its role as a policy maker, the Board of Education has a vision, mission, and set of goals.
-To further its efforts to create a world-class education system, the Board has also published its legislative priorities for the 2013 legislative year.
-You can view the board's 2015 legislative priorities here.
+In its role as a policy maker, the Board has a State Board of Education 5-Year Strategic Plan.
+To further its efforts to create a world-class education system, the Board has also published its legislative priorities for the 2017 legislative year.